Experimental prospects for quantum decoherence measurements at colliders: Summary and Discussion

 It should be emphasized that these projections consider only statistical uncertainties.
 Measurements of spin correlations and entanglement in boosted top quark pair production at the LHC and precision measurements of $\tau$-leptons at Belle II have demonstrated excellent control of the systematic uncertainties~\cite{CMS:2024zkc, Belle-II:2023izd}, that should be adequate for observation of decoherence.
 A follow-up analysis using full detector simulation should be performed to refine these projections.

+This proposal establishes a new avenue for experimental studies of quantum decoherence in high-energy collisions.
 The measurements at colliders proposed here complement existing measurements in dedicated low-energy experiments \footnote{Searches for decoherence in collider experiments such as CPLEAR~\cite{Bertlmann:1999np} and in neutrino experiments~\cite{ICECUBE:2023gdv,KM3NeT:2024jji,deGouvea:2021uvg} have yielded null results so far.}, \cite{Brune:1996zz,Arndt:1999kyb,Schlosshauer:2019ewh}.
-The entanglement loss due to final-state radiation studied in this Letter can be traced to interactions described by the standard model, providing a concrete setting in which this effect can be investigated quantitatively at high-energy colliders.
-A future extension of this work should perform a consistent analysis of the full $2 \rightarrow 3$ process, studying the correlations between the fermion-pair spin degrees of freedom and the final-state radiation.
+The decoherence due to final-state radiation studied in this Letter can be traced to interactions described by the standard model, providing a concrete setting in which this effect can be investigated quantitatively at high-energy colliders.

+A future extension of this work will further study the perturbative split between the quantum system and the environment.
+The $2\to3$ process can be interpreted either as the $2\to2$ system coupled to an environment at order $\alpha_s$, and hence as an open quantum system, or as a closed three-particle quantum system that first arises at order $\alpha_s$.
+Investigating the correlations between the fermion-pair spins and the polarization of the final-state radiation at different perturbative orders may help clarify how unobserved degrees of freedom affect the quantum state of the observed subsystem.

 \onecolumngrid